 To make a long story short, I left home at 21, quitting my job, leaving my friends and family to see the American Southwest for myself.
 In California I eventually met my wife, and together we had 3 children, and created our own design studio - and the tasks of running a business and raising a family took a priority to Photography.
 During that time I stopped taking pictures.

-I feel that I owe much to the great photographers of the past, especially Ansel Adams, for their dedication to the craft and for inspiring me in my late teens.
+I owe much to the great photographers of the past, especially Ansel Adams, for their dedication to the craft and for inspiring me in my late teens.
 Though I have never met them, their inspiration helped me determine the course my life would take.

 I live with my wife Wendy, my son Joshua, our dog Jet and our bratty cat Jax in Studio City, California.